Sinzo Aanza is a Congolese artist whose work focuses on the radicality of fiction.

 Mwesigire, Bwesigye bwa

-Muyanga is a songwriter, composer and one of South Africa’s most acclaimed musical directors, most recently for the Royal Shakesperare Company’s production of The Tempest.
-He is also a founder of Blk Sonshine, and co-curator of the Pan African Space Station (www.panafricanspacestation.org.za), a music and radio project in Cape Town.
+Neo Muyanga is a songwriter, composer and one of South Africa’s most acclaimed musical directors, most recently for the Royal Shakesperare Company’s production of The Tempest.
+He is also a founder of Blk Sonshine, and co-curator of the Pan African Space Station (www.panafricanspacestation.org.za).

 Lindokuhle Nkosi is a writer from South Africa whose textual work often merges with installation and performance.
 She completed her Master’s in Creative Writing at Rhodes University.

-Okewole’s poems have been published in magazines like Mindfire Review, Farafina, African Writing, and many more.
-He won the 2003 the Okewole MUSON Festival Poetry Prize and the 2008 Sawubona Musicjam / London Festival Poetry Prize
+Niran Okewole’s poems have been published in magazines like Mindfire Review, Farafina, African Writing, and many more.
+He won the 2003 the Okewole MUSON Festival Poetry Prize and the 2008 Sawubona Musicjam / London Festival Poetry Prize.

-Opara Is a freelance documentary photographer based in Lagos.
+Adolphus Opara is a freelance documentary photographer based in Lagos.
 He Recently exhibited his work at the Tate Museum in London.

 O’ Toole, Sean